gongxiii/cantonese-mandarin-normalization/README.md

 Before scoring, both predictions and references are converted to Simplified Chinese.
 This avoids penalizing outputs only because of Traditional/Simplified script differences.

 These metrics are useful but limited.
 Exact match is very strict, while character-level metrics can reward surface overlap even when the output is unnatural or only partially standardized.
 Multiple Standard Written Chinese outputs can also be acceptable for the same Cantonese input.
+The manual references should therefore be interpreted as evaluation anchors rather than the only possible correct Standard Written Chinese outputs.

 ### Manual evaluation